dghubble/sessions/README.md

 Create a `Store` for managing `Session`'s. `NewCookieStore` returns a `Store` that signs and optionally encrypts cookies to support user sessions.

+A `Session` stores a map of key/value pairs (e.g. "userID": "a1b2c3").
+Starting with v0.4.0, `sessions` uses Go generics to allow specifying a type for stored values.
+Previously, values were type `interface{}` or `any`, which required type assertions.

 ```go
 import (
   "github.com/dghubble/sessions"